june3474/plugin.image.mypicsdb2/README.md

 a) After renaming a directory you must do a full rescan!

-## 2) MySql
+## 2) MySql or MariaDB

-ATTENTION: Currently not supported!

-a) You must create a database:
+a)You must create a database, a user and grant him the rights to access the database:

-CREATE DATABASE MyPicsDB CHARACTER SET utf8 COLLATE utf8_bin;
+CREATE DATABASE MyPicsDB CHARACTER SET utf8mb4 COLLATE utf8mb4_bin;

-b) Create a user (if not already done for music and movies):
-CREATE USER 'xbmc'@'%' IDENTIFIED BY 'xbmc';
+CREATE USER 'kodi'@'%' IDENTIFIED BY 'kodi_password';

-c) give him rights
-GRANT ALL ON *.* TO 'xbmc'@'%';
+GRANT ALL ON *.* TO 'kodi'@'%';

-d) Go to plugin settings and enable MySql.
-Set the correct user and password (they are case sensitive)!
+b) Go to plugin settings and enable MySql.
+Set the correct databasename, user name and password (they are case sensitive)!
+c) Then you must leave the addon and restart it.
+It will show you that it will create a MyPicsDB database.

 ## 3) Tag translation and combination of tags